 Crum's Yearlong Writer's Residency Is Extended Another Year

 _April is National Poetry Month.
-To commemorate the occasion, “30 Poets.30 Days.” will — every day this month — release a video of a poet performing an original poem.
-On April 3, 2012, Dana Crum was featured; he read a piece titled “Coupling.”
+To commemorate the occasion, “30 Poets.30 Days.” released — every day of April 2012 — a video of a poet performing an original poem.
+On April 3, Dana Crum was featured; he read a piece titled “Coupling.”
 You can view Crum’s video on the site itself or on Vimeo.

-Dana Crum appears in “Inflammatory.”
-Created by Nicky Enright, the video is part of the multimedia artist’s installation “Inflammatory,” which was featured in the Bronx Museum’s first AIM Biennial show, in the summer of 2011.
-To quote the museum, “Enright samples and dissects visual, audio and sociopolitical ephemera.
+The “Inflammatory” video, starring Dana Crum, is now available to the public.
+Created by multimedia artist Nicky Enright, the video is part of the installation “Inflammatory,” which was featured in the Bronx Museum’s first AIM Biennial show, in the summer of 2011.
+The museum's press release states: “Enright samples and dissects visual, audio and sociopolitical ephemera.
 His work counters binary logic and deflates the opposition of dualities in order to expand the boundaries of global culture, hybridity and transnationalism.”